“There is no icon like Nicholas.”

 6) The Myrrh-Streaming Icon of Michigan

 This icon is remarkable, but not unique, for being a myrrh-streaming printed image laminated onto a wooden board.
 The icon was made by the Isaac of Syria Skete in Wisconsin, but was not put on sale because it had failed the skete’s strict quality-control standards.
-Placed in the “reject bin” of icons available as free gifts to visitors, it was given to the priest (Fr Elias) of St George’s Church, Michigan.
+Placed in the “reject bin” of icons available as free gifts to visitors, it was given to the priest (Fr Elias) of St George’s Church, Michigan City, Indiana.

 In 1996, on St Nicholas’ feastday, Fr Elias and the Reader, Timothy, entered the church to be greeted by the strong smell of roses engulfing the entire nave.
 The smell was traced to the icon of St Nicholas, which had been placed on the icon-stand specially for the feast.
 The icon was found to be exuding myrrh in three streams, originating on Nicholas’ forehead, and coming through the icon’s laminate.